CodingNomads/mentor-docs/docs/03_mentorship_process.md

 Prompt your students to post to, answer, and discuss on the [CodingNomads Forum](http://forum.codingnomads.co).
 We want to promote the forum as a helpful and welcoming place where students and mentors interact and share knowledge.

-Therefore we welcome you to:
+Therefore, we welcome you to:

 - Check the Forum regularly
 - Prompt your students to discuss questions on the forum